Pebe Sebert: Career

 In 2012, Sebert co-wrote "Warrior", "Dirty Love", "Wonderland", "Gold Trans Am", and "Out Alive" for Kesha's second album Warrior.
 Sebert also provided backing vocals for the tracks "Dirty Love", which featured Iggy Pop, and "Gold Trans Am".

 In April 2013, Sebert appeared on Kesha's reality show Kesha: My Crazy Beautiful Life which was filmed by her son Lagan Sebert and aired on MTV.
 The first season (April 23, 2013 – May 28, 2013) documented Kesha's life as she embarked on her first solo tour and worked on her second album, Warrior.
 The second season featured Kesha spending more time at home taking a much-needed break, and featured Sebert's youngest son and Kesha's youngest brother, Louie, who hadn't appeared in the first season.
 Season two ran from October 30 to December 18, 2013.

 In 2013, Sebert co-wrote Kesha and American rapper Pitbull's hit single "Timber", which was released on October 2, 2013, and became a Top 10 single in 28 countries and No. 1 in 12 countries.

 On December 31, 2013, Kesha released a music video for "Dirty Love", which Sebert had co-written and for which she contributed vocals.

 In 2017, Sebert co-produced Kesha's comeback album Rainbow which features two new tracks co-written by the duo ("Hymn" and "Learn to Let Go"), as well as a duet of "Old Flames Can't Hold a Candle to You", between Kesha and Parton.
 Sebert co-wrote the duet "Safe" with Kesha and her son Louie, who performed it alongside indie rapper Chika.

-Her self-titled debut studio album is slated for release on December 12, 2025, through her daughter's record label, Kesha Records.
-The album was recorded over 40 years ago and will contain 11 tracks.
-She released the album's lead single, "City's Burning", on November 13, 2025.
+Following the releases of "Vampire" and "Hard Times Ahead" in 2021 and 2022, respectively, Sebert released "City's Burning" as the lead single of her self-titled debut album on November 14, 2025.
+The album was recorded in the 1980s and released on December 12, 2025, via Kesha Records.
+It contains 11 tracks, including the three previously released singles.

 Personal life

 Sebert was married to Hugh Moffatt, with whom she wrote "Old Flames Can't Hold a Candle to You", for seven years, separating in 1984.
 They had one child together, Lagan Sebert.

-In 1987, Sebert gave birth to daughter Kesha Rose Sebert.
+On March 1, 1987, Sebert gave birth to daughter Kesha Rose Sebert.
 Sebert frequently brought Kesha and her brother along to recording studios and encouraged Kesha to sing.
-She moved the family to Nashville, Tennessee, in 1991 after securing a new publishing deal for her songwriting.
+She moved the family to Nashville in 1991 after securing a new publishing deal for her songwriting.

 Sebert has one adopted son, Louis Sage "Louie" Sebert, who was born on October 12, 1999.
 He appeared in an episode of the television series Victorious alongside Kesha.

 Through Lagan, Pebe has two grandchildren.

 Sebert checked into Timberline Knolls Residential Treatment Center in Lemont, Illinois, for rehab in January 2014, claiming that she had post-traumatic stress disorder from the trauma of Kesha being attacked by her record label and Dr. Luke.

 Sebert has admitted that she is a recovering drug addict and alcoholic and had taken Kesha to Alcoholics Anonymous meetings with her since Kesha was a year old.